vue-styleguidist/vue-styleguidist/docs/docs/Cookbook.md

 See an example of [style guide with vuex](https://github.com/vue-styleguidist/vue-styleguidist/tree/delivery/examples/vuex).

-## How to add dummy data to the style guide?
+## How to add placeholder data to the style guide?

-You can use [global mixins](https://vuejs.org/v2/guide/mixins.html#Global-Mixin) to add dummy data:
+You can use [global mixins](https://vuejs.org/v2/guide/mixins.html#Global-Mixin) to add placeholder data:

 Use [require](/Configuration.md#require) option: